nishakm/genv/README.md

 ```
 $ sudo rm -rf test
 ```
-(note: root permissions are requires as go sets all the file permissions to read only)
+(note: root permissions are required as go sets all the file permissions to read only)

 ## Controlling go versions
 You can create dev environments for specific go versions.
 If the version doesn't exist in your dev environment, genv will download it for you.